angelh84/seller-application-form/README.md

 e.
 I added front-end validation to all form fields, if there are any missing fields on either step, the app does not let the user proceed and visually cue's the missing required fields.

+~~f.
+I attempted to sign up and setup a Fauna DB but was unsuccessful after a legthy attempt so I decided to 'fake' the storing of data locally by using Vuex. ~~

 f.
-I attempted to sign up and setup a Fauna DB but was unsuccessful after a legthy attempt so I decided to 'fake' the storing of data locally by using Vuex.
+I was able to hook up the app to airtables, much easier to use interface and removed the duplicate entry validation from the second step over to the first step.
+Instead of a modal notifying the user of a duplicate entry by Portfolio URL, they see a validation error on the actual portfolio url field.

 ## CRUD